AB-255

 Key Takeaways

-• Requires 90% of program funds to support housing services using harm-reduction approaches.
+• Requires 90% of funds for housing services using harm reduction and bars eviction for relapse.

 Summary